Luxury itinerary day-by-day

 Optional 21 or 30 miles (34 or 48 km)

 3. Day three

 Inverness to Nairn

 Today is a completely different scene as you head east to survey the battlefield of Culloden where Bonnie Prince Charlie fought in 1746.
 Pedal under a breath taking viaduct and then up a few slopes, after which you’ll be rewarded with an idyllic scene of grazing sheep and gently folded hills.
 Beyond lies the most romantic castle in the Highlands - Cawdor Castle & Gardens, which Shakespeare chose for the setting of Macbeth.
 Stop awhile here and then let quiet roads and a pretty landscape lead you to the ancient fishing port and market town of Nairn with its harbour and expansive beach.
 In the countryside nearby is your hotel for the next two nights, Boath House.
-This Georgian mansion boasts a Michelin starred restaurant, art gallery and walled garden.
+This Georgian mansion with it's inviting restaurant, art gallery and walled garden.

 27 miles (43 km)